GoogleCloudPlatform/compute-image-windows/README.md

 packages and published to Google Cloud repositories.

 We build and install the following packages for the Windows guest environment:

-*   `google-compute-engine-windows`
-    *   Windows agent exe
+*   `google-compute-engine-windows` - Windows agent executable.
-*   `google-compute-engine-windows-common`
-    *   Windows agent common dll
+*   `google-compute-engine-windows-common` - Windows agent common library utilities.
-*   `google-compute-engine-sysprep`
-    *   For running sysprep on new Windows virtual machines.
+*   `google-compute-engine-sysprep` - Utilities for running sysprep on new Windows virtual machines.
-* `google-compute-engine-metadata-scripts`
-    *   GCEMetadataScripts.exe and .cmd files to run startup and shutdown scripts
+*   `google-compute-engine-metadata-scripts` - Windows `exe` and `cmd` files to run startup and shutdown scripts.
-* `google-compute-engine-powershell`
-    *   PowerShell module for common functions used by other packages
+*   `google-compute-engine-powershell` - PowerShell module for common functions used by other packages.
-* `google-compute-engine-auto-updater`
-    *   Automatic updater for core Google packages
+*   `google-compute-engine-auto-updater` - Automatic updater for core Google packages.

 The package build specs are published in this project.

 **To setup GooGet and install packages run the following commands in an elevated PowerShell prompt:**

 Download and install GooGet: